Promoting New Ways of Working with ‘Work Life Shift’ Under the New Normal

 In April 2017, Fujitsu formally introduced a telework system that allows for flexible ways of working that are not tied to a specific location.
 This system is available to all 35,000 Fujitsu parent company employees in Japan and includes working from home or a satellite office as well as working during business trips.

-The telework system facilitates business continuity in emergency situations such as the novel Coronavirus epidemic, providing for work innovations such as holding online meetings and digitizing written materials.
+The telework system facilitates business continuity in emergency situations such as the spread of infectious diseases and during natural disasters, providing for work innovations such as holding online meetings and digitizing written materials.
 It also provides an environment that makes it easier for employees with other commitments, such as raising children or caring for relatives, to continue working, helping Fujitsu to support and retain valuable personnel.

 Goals of the System